Video camera tube: Experiments with image dissectors

 and a patent was issued in 1930.
 Farnsworth quickly made improvements to the device, among them introducing an electron multiplier made of nickel and using a "longitudinal magnetic field" in order to sharply focus the electron image.

 The improved device was demonstrated to the press in early September 1928.

 The introduction of a multipactor in October 1933 and a multi-dynode "electron multiplier" in 1937 made Farnsworth's image dissector the first practical version of a fully electronic imaging device for television.
-It had very poor light sensitivity, and was therefore primarily useful only where illumination was exceptionally high (typically over 685 cd/m^{2}).
+It had very poor light sensitivity and was therefore primarily useful only where illumination was exceptionally high (typically over 685 cd/m^{2}).
 However, it was ideal for industrial applications, such as monitoring the bright interior of an industrial furnace.
 Due to their poor light sensitivity, image dissectors were rarely used in television broadcasting, except to scan film and other transparencies.

 In April 1933, Farnsworth submitted a patent application also entitled Image Dissector, but which actually detailed a CRT-type camera tube.
 This is among the first patents to propose the use of a "low-velocity" scanning beam and RCA had to buy it in order to sell image orthicon tubes to the general public.
 However, Farnsworth never transmitted a clear and well focused image with such a tube.

 Dissectors were used only briefly for research in television systems before being replaced by different much more sensitive tubes based on the charge-storage phenomenon like the iconoscope during the 1930s.
-Although camera tubes based on the idea of image dissector technology quickly and completely fell out of use in the field of television broadcasting, they continued to be used for imaging in early weather satellites and the Lunar lander, and for star attitude tracking in the Space Shuttle and the International Space Station.
+Although camera tubes based on the idea of image dissector technology quickly and completely fell out of use in the field of television broadcasting, they continued to be used for imaging in early weather satellites and the Lunar lander, and for star attitude tracking in Space Shuttles and the International Space Station.